National Zoological Park (NZP)

 CROSIER, Adrienne, Cheetah Biologist, Department of Reproductive Sciences.
 B.S.
 (1996); Ph.D.
 (2001) North Carolina State University.
 Research specialties: Understanding basic and comparative wildlife reproductive physiology and implementation of assisted reproductive technologies.

 DALLMEIER, Francisco, Director, Center for Conservation Education and Sustainability, NZP.
 B.A.
 (1977) Central University of Venezuela; M.S.
 (1984),Ph.D.
 (1986) Colorado State University.
-Research specialties: Integrating Biodiversity Conservation into Sustainable Development; Developing of Biodiversity Monitoring Plans for Adaptive Management.
+Research specialties: Integrating Conservation Needs with Development Priorities to Sustain Biodiversity; Developing and Implementing Biodiversity Action Plans and Biodiversity Monitoring and Assessment Programs for Mega-Infrastructure Projects.

-FLEISCHER, Robert C., Head, Center for Conservation and Evolutionary Genetics.
+FLEISCHER, Robert C., Head, Center for Conservation and Evolutionary Genetics and Senior Scientist.
 B.A.
 (1978) University of California, Santa Barbara; Ph.D.
 (1983) University of Kansas.
 Research specialties: Evolutionary biology, conservation biology, population genetics, behavioral ecology, ornithology, mammalogy, malaria parasites.

 KOLOWSKI, Joseph, Research Scientist/Training Specialist.
 B.S.
 (1998) Cornell University; M.S.
 (2001) Southern Illinois University at Carbondale; Ph.D.
 (2007) Michigan State University.
 Research specialties: Carnivore ecology and conservation, human-wildlife interactions, response of wildlife to human disturbance, wildlife monitoring techniques.